 • Salt and Sugar: Just a half teaspoon of each.

-• Gochugaru: These are Korean red pepper flakes.
-And while there’s some inherent spice, gochugaru’s flavor is far more smoky and nuanced than regular chili powder or cayenne pepper.
+• Gochugaru: Gochugaru are Korean red pepper flakes.
+And while there’s some inherent spice, gochugaru’s flavor is far more smokey and nuanced than regular chili powder or cayenne pepper.

 • Sesame Seeds: A teaspoon of sesame seeds adds a subtle toasted nuttiness to this otherwise assertive cucumber salad.
 And they just happen to look nice as well!